jeaniususa/Citadail-Autonomous-Hedge-Fund-DAO/README.md

 ## DAOS.fun & How It Works
 1. **Fundraise:**
    - Duration: 1 week.
-   - All participants acquire DAO tokens ($CITADAILHF) at the same price during this phase at 2.5 Million Market cap.
+   - All participants acquire DAO tokens ($CITADAILHF) at a market cap equal to 420 SOL.

 2. **Trading (Post-Fundraise):**
    - Investment Phase: Upon successful fundraising, the SOL raised is allocated to various Solana protocols chosen by the creators, guided by Griffain AI’s predictive algorithms.